chubin/cheat.sh/README.md

     :post               how to post new cheat sheet :styles             list of color styles
     :styles-demo        show color styles usage examples
+    :random             fetches a random page (can be used in a subsection too: /go/:random)
 ```

 ## Search